monideep2255/prompt_engineering_practice/README.md

   - **Task Alignment** (1-10): How well does the prompt align with its intended purpose?
   - **Completeness** (1-10): Does the prompt include all necessary context?
 - **Improvement Suggestions**: Receive an AI-enhanced version of your prompt
-- **Multiple AI Providers**: Choose from OpenAI GPT-4, Anthropic Claude, Google Gemini, Grok, or DeepSeek
-- **🎯 Multi-LLM Evaluation with AI Judge**: Revolutionary feature that evaluates your prompt with 4 different LLMs (Anthropic, Google, Grok, DeepSeek), then uses OpenAI GPT-4 as an expert judge to select the best evaluation with detailed reasoning
+- **🎯 Multi-Judge Evaluation System**: Revolutionary feature that evaluates your prompt with 4 different LLMs (Anthropic, Google, Grok, DeepSeek), then uses your choice of AI judge to select the best evaluation:
+  - **OpenAI Judge**: GPT-4 analysis with detailed reasoning
+  - **Anthropic Judge**: Claude's advanced reasoning capabilities
+  - **Google Judge**: Gemini's comprehensive evaluation approach
+  - **DeepSeek Judge**: Efficient and insightful analysis
+  - **Grok Judge**: Unique perspective and evaluation style
-- **Judge Analysis Display**: See step-by-step thinking from the AI judge explaining why one evaluation was chosen over others
+- **Judge Analysis Display**: See step-by-step thinking from any AI judge explaining why one evaluation was chosen over others
 - **Prompt History**: Track your evaluation history and progress over time
 - **Example Prompts**: Learn from high-quality example prompts across different categories
 - **Fully Responsive Design**: Optimized interface that works seamlessly across mobile, tablet, and desktop devices